gregsholden/world_bank_data_analysis/README.md

 The WDI dataset contains over 1,400 time series indicators (some of which span over 50 years) for over 200 economies.

 Primary data themses include:  Poverty and Inequality, People, Environment, Economy, States and Markets, and Global Links.

+A link to the WDI webpage can be found here: https://datatopics.worldbank.org/world-development-indicators/

+The purpose of the assignement was to analyze at least two of the primary data themes and craft a compelling story.

+The attached file frames the analysis from the perspective of a hypothetical multinational corporation that is looking to select a location for new manufacturing facility.